MohdAnam/Hindi_Varnamala/README.md

 # Hindi_Varnamala
 - An Augmented Reality App which is based on Hindi Varnamala and show the 3d objects related to each letters.
-- This Application focuses on augmenting  3d Models related to Alphabet on physical Alphabet Book using unity 3D and vuforia .

 - It create a more engaging learning atmosphere With such an ecosystem, students become more engaged in their learning that will ultimately boost the number of students in School.
-- It will help students understand their lessons better and faster.
+- It will help students to understand the shape and size of different things which is better and faster.

 # Screenshots